dom96/jester/readme.markdown

 # 🃏 Jester 🃏

+> :warning: **Critical bug**: HttpBeast (which is used by default by Jester) [currently has a bug](https://github.com/dom96/jester/issues/248) where data from one request may be sent in response to another request under specific circumstances, until this is fixed consider compiling your Jester application with ``-d:useStdLib`` in order to make use of ``asynchttpserver`` instead which does not have this bug.

 The sinatra-like web framework for Nim.
 Jester provides a DSL for quickly creating web applications in Nim.